 Q. Do I have to appear in court?

 A. Generally not.
-The California expungement process typically allows a lawyer to appear on an applicant’s behalf through all stages of the proceedings.21
+The California expungement process typically allows a lawyer to appear on your behalf through all stages of the proceedings.21

 Q. What is the filing fee for a California expungement?